esraaeltayar/ada-template-website/README.md

 ### It is all Gloom and Doom in politics:
+In the previous part, we have seen that the interest in political videos is growing rapidly.
+Thus, we are interested in analyzing the user behaviour and the general interaction with political videos in comparison to non-political videos.
+Therefore, we analyze the general sentiment per video category and the so defined "Heat metric", which is calculated as follows:
+$$\text{Heat} = \frac{\text{amount of dislikes}}{\text{amount of likes + amount of dislikes}}.$$
 According to our analysis of the sentiment of 74m YouTube video descriptions, it looks like it is all gloom and doom in news&politics category.
 In fact, when we compared the sentiment scores of videos across different categories, the news and politics category came out with the lowest scores of all.

 ![Sentiment in video descriptions per category](assets/img/Sentiment_per_category.png)